khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 The tools file contains a list of software to use and consider.
 I will introduce them gradually.

 This week I will introduce
-- how we will use GitHub repositories in this module (essential for your assignment) and
+- how we will use GitHub repositories in this module (essential for your assignment) including
+    - private and public repositories
+    - Markdown language
 - how you can use Visual Code Studio on the PC to streamline your project management with GitHub

 ### clarification